covidgreen/covid-green-infra/docs/db.md

 ./scripts/aws-parameters.sh values dev-xyz-db_database
 ```

-Credentials are in the prefix-rds secrets - Will be 3 of them
+Credentials are in the prefix-rds secrets - Will be 3 of them - have used
 ```
-./scripts/aws-secrets.sh values dev-xyz-rds
+./scripts/aws-secrets.sh values dev-xyz-rds-read-only
 ```

 ## Connecting
 Connect with
 ```
-psql -h xyz-dev-rds.cluster-something.eu-west-1.rds.amazonaws.com -U rds_admin_user -d xyz
+psql -h xyz-dev-rds.cluster-something.eu-west-1.rds.amazonaws.com -U read_only_user -d xyz
 ```